FuelLabs/fuels-ts/apps/docs/src/guide/transactions/optimizing-frontend-apps.md

 # See Also

-- Check a full example at [React Advanced Example](/guide/getting-started/react-example#advanced-example)
+- Check a full example at [React Optimized Example](/guide/cookbook/optimized-react-example)